isomerpages/moe-sls/_student-user-guide/Assign/About Assignments.md

 variant: markdown
 ---
 <h1 id="about-assignments">About Assignments</h1>
-<p>Assignments are Lessons assigned to you by your teacher.
+<p>Assignments are Modules assigned to you by your teacher.
 An Assignment can contain up to 20 Sections.
 Each section can contain up to 20 Activities or Quizzes. </p>
 <p>Activities contain Text/Media, Poll, Interactive Thinking Tool or questions.
 Quizzes are similar but release feedback in different ways, depending on which Quiz type your teacher chooses.</p>
 <p>Teachers may set Assignments as Assessments to better control assignments.
 In an Assessment, you cannot access non-examination material (e.g. external links) unless they have been whitelisted for use in the assessment's network. </p>
 <h3 id="about-assignments">About Assignments</h3>